Prince Harry faces a fight to keep his US visa application secret

 "I would rather take it and face minimal risks (with no personal or family histories) than suffer the awful symptoms which were ruining all aspects of my life."

-"Like some here, I was on HRT for 10 years before the doctor suggested it was time to stop taking it.
+"After 10 years, my doctor suggested it was time to stop taking it.
 No weaning off.
-I honestly don't recall there being any particular side effects to giving it up."
+But I don't recall there being any particular side effects to giving it up."

 "I made the decision not to take HRT, but what helped with hot flushes for me was a large glass of soya milk every day."